OfficialAhmed/Iconit-PS4/README.md

 * Better caching performance (used to Write/Read some data from/to Hard Disk now uses the RAM instead)

+* Progress bar now shows realtime progression (used to be static and hard coded)

-* Caching size reduced
+* Caching size reduced significantly

+* Brand new User interface when connecting to PS4 (Modern design less memory usage)

+* Fixed when using AvatarChange Error (No such file or directory: Pref.ini)

+* Fixed noob algorithms to approach different problems (now the code is waaaaay much easier to read)

 * Fixed when renaming PSN activated account Deactivates it (Recommended to use it on offline accounts.
 Use it on online accounts on your own risk this might need more attention as I don't have PSN activated accounts I can't test it, so I can't guarantee for activated accounts SORRY!)

-* Fixed when using AvatarChange Error (No such file or directory: Pref.ini)

-* Fixed more noob algorithms (now the code is waaaaay much easier to read)

 # Update v4.65